Ukraine ‘could lose crops for 100 years’ due to Russia’s invasion

 The country produces much of the world’s grain supply and has been subjected to widespread artillery damage from Russian attacks

-Farmers in Ukraine could lose crops for at least 100 years due to metal pollution caused by artillery bombardments during Russia’s illegal invasion, warns new research.
+Farmers in Ukraine could lose crops for at least 100 years due to metal pollution caused by artillery bombardments during Russia’s illegal invasion, new research warns.

 The country produces much of the world’s grain supply - and has been subjected to widespread artillery damage from Russian attacks.